 This is pure crap.

-8.)
 Other stuff like fruits, booze, sauces, etc. This catch all category is stuff I might have forgotten as well as stuff that isn’t too big a deal.
 Moderation is the word.
 Fruit is fine, wine with dinner during the week isn’t a huge deal and BBQ sauce on your chicken isn’t going to end the world; anyone that says they only eat chicken with some lemon squeezed on top is either lying or crazy.

 I’ll end with two notes.
 The first is this is the real world.
 If I have to choose between happy hour with friends or going home for the night, the decision is based on how tired I am (or how small my bank account is), not out off of fear that I’ll mess up my diet or guilt that I want to indulge.
 You should do the same.
 If you make life too restrictive, what is there left to enjoy?
 Now this is not free reign to go out and eat every night of the week!
 Just be sensible about it.
 You’ll backslide; we all do.
 You’ll also make great progress too, even if it’s just saying no to cake at the third office birthday party of the week, so be proud of that.
 Basically, we’re normal people.
 Focus on the broad picture first.
 Athletes pushing their body to the limits are the ones who need to focus on the small stuff.

-This is also why I hate traditional cardio so much.
+This also why I dislike traditional cardio so much.
 In a very similar manner, the body wants to stay efficient because at this new level of exercise, you’re wasting a lot of energy with unused muscle, so it drops the muscle mass so it doesn’t starve.
 Now you have this vicious circle that people go down; they cut calories and start hitting the elliptical.
 And they lose weight, but not necessarily fat.
 But then the weight loss stops, so they drop more calories and do even more cardio.
 Down and down the hole they go until they give up because to keep moving forward with their weight loss, they’ll be eating 500 calories a day and working out for 3 hours.

 Focus on whole foods, get lots of protein and veggies, drop the bread and pasta and you’ll do fine.